DevScholar/c-for-js-devs/src/language/custom-types/members.md

 ## Constructors

-In C programming, constructors are not explicitly defined as in Rust.
+In C programming, constructors are not explicitly defined.
 Instead, you can achieve similar functionality by using factory functions that create and initialize instances of a struct.
 These factory functions can be standalone functions or associated functions of the struct.
 Conventionally, if there is only one factory function for a struct, it is commonly named new.

 ```c
 #include <stdio.h>